vovanmix/react-starter/readme.md

 ```js
 import logoImage from '../../../images/logo.png';
 ```
-There is an option to copy all images to `dist` with this webpack config:
+There is an option to copy all images to `dist` with this Webpack config:
 ```js
 require.context('../images', true, /^.*/);
 ```